u4aew/mono-repo/readme.md

 yarn shared-nodeModules
 yarn shared-build
 ```

-Now to run web app use
+### Running the Web App

+To start the web application, use the following command:

 ```bash
 yarn web-start
 ```

-and to run on mobile use
+### Running the Mobile App

+To launch the mobile application, execute these commands:

 ```bash
 yarn mobile-pods